chinmayajena/angular-oauth/README.md

 5. Open your browser and point to http://localhost:9090

-Thanks to the below link:
+Thanks to the following link:
 https://www.thepolyglotdeveloper.com/2015/03/using-oauth-2-0-in-your-web-browser-with-angularjs/